 But are bread makers worth it?
-Let’s find out!

 Why Use a Bread Maker?

-You simply add the water, flour, oil, salt, sugar, and yeast in the bread tin, press the start button, and off it goes.
+You simply add the water, flour, oil, salt, sugar, and yeast in the bread tin, press the start button, and it does all the hard work for you.
 In a few hours, you will have freshly made bread and all you had to do was put the ingredients in the pan.
-Your bread machine will mix the ingredients, knead the dough, rise it, and bake it to perfection.
+No arm aching work at all, your trusty bread machine will mix the ingredients, knead the dough, rise, and bake your bread to perfection.

 Making bread by hand gives you the freedom to shape your bread any way you want.
-You can braid it, knot it, make small bread rolls, or just shape it into a nice round loaf.
+You can braid it, knot it, make small bread rolls or just shape it into a nice round loaf.

 A bread machine will only make a rectangular loaf or square loaf, depending on the size of the pan.
 If your bread tin is horizontal you might be able to shape your bread into a braid or two small rolls.
 But generally, you are very limited in how you can shape your loaf in the bread machine.

 In terms of adding extra ingredients, it’s easy to do this by hand and through a bread machine.
-Many modern bread makers automatically dispense ingredients such as dried nuts, fruits or herbs during the kneading stage.
+Many modern bread makers automatically dispense ingredients such as dried nuts, fruits, or herbs during the kneading stage.